geoffreyvanwyk/phel-lang.org/content/documentation/global-and-local-bindings.md

 ```phel
 (let [bindings*] expr*)
 ```

 Creates a new lexical context with assignments defined in bindings.
-Afterwards the list of expressions is evaluated and the value of the last expression is returned.
-If no expression is given `nil` is returned.
+Afterwards, the list of expressions is evaluated and the value of the last expression is returned.
+If no expression is given, `nil` is returned.

 ```phel
 (let [x 1